fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 We start by defining the `KeyFrameTexture` structure - it is a simple new-type-ish structure that holds a single field - optional texture handle.

-Next goes the implementation of the structure, in the `on_property_changed` we're handing editor's messages and syncing the state of the keyframe.
-The next method is more interesting - `restore_resources` restores texture handle on deserialization.
+`restore_resources` restores texture handle on deserialization.
 Sounds complicated, why do we need to do anything after deserialization?
 Well, the answer is simple - we don't store texture data in the texture, instead, we just save the path to an external resource and request the resource manager to load the texture.

 Finally, we're at the `Animation` structure, nothing unusual there, it just stores a list of keyframes, an index of a current keyframe, speed, and some service fields.
 The implementation of it is very straightforward too,